Key Takeaways

 Fees and Penalties

 One of the most important considerations when shopping for annuities is the fees and penalties associated with the contract.
-All fees and penalties should be clearly stated in the annuity contract.
 Take a close look at the products you’re considering and compare the costs and fees.

 Nearly all deferred annuities come with a surrender charge.
 This is a penalty imposed on annuity owners who withdraw money from their annuity too soon after purchase.